 To apply for your Community College Degree, you will need to fill out the scholarship application form on the scholarship page.
-For five of these scholarships, you will need to submit an essay.
-Several Community College Degree scholarships require a resume, and four awards require letters of recommendation.
-The GPA requirements for Community College Degree scholarships vary between a 2.0 and 3.4 minimum GPA.
+For eight of these scholarships, you will need to submit an essay. one Community College Degree scholarships require a resume, and three awards require letters of recommendation.
+The GPA requirements for Community College Degree scholarships vary between a 2.0 and 3.0 minimum GPA.
+ACT requirements for Community College Degree scholarships vary between a 12 and 21 minimum ACT.

-Yes, there are two scholarships specifically for minority students who want to pursue their Community College Degree.
-Applicants who identify as Native American or Alaska Native or Asian are eligible for these scholarships, like the Pauline “B” Stone Spartan Academy Memorial Scholarship and the Extracurricular Impact Scholarship.
+Yes, there is one scholarship specifically for minority students who want to pursue their Community College Degree.
+Applicants who identify as Native American or Alaska Native are eligible for these scholarships, like the Fund for Greene County Scholarship.

 All students pursuing their Community College Degree are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Community College Degree scholarships may vary, so be sure to read the scholarship listing carefully.
-Two scholarships for Community College Degree are specifically open to applicants who identify as Native American or Alaska Native or Asian students.
-Of these scholarships, seven require community service participation.
-Plus, seven scholarships Community College Degree require extracurricular involvement.
-Non-traditional students, such as adult learners, can apply for one Community College Degree scholarships specifically open to non-traditional applicants.
+One scholarship for Community College Degree is specifically open to applicants who identify as Native American or Alaska Native students.
+Of these scholarships, three require community service participation.
+Plus, two scholarships Community College Degree require extracurricular involvement.
+Also, there are one Community College Degree scholarships specifically for applicants who identify as women or female.
+For military-affiliated students, there are one scholarship Community College Degree specifically available to you.
+Non-traditional students, such as adult learners, can apply for two Community College Degree scholarships specifically open to non-traditional applicants.

 Scholarships by Major